 - Now all you need to do is reinstall your apps, and you will start to see them appear under the Cloud Messaging menu, meaning that notifications are currently working!

 - Before leaving, don’t forget to check the end of the guide for a couple of valuable notes.

 - If it said Disconnected, then you’re not done yet.
 Proceed to the next step.

 - Open your phone app, and type *#*#2432546#*#*

-If it says disconnected, try turning the Could Messaging toggle off and on again, wait a couple of minutes, and check again, it should say connected.
+Suppose it says disconnected.
+Try turning the Could Messaging toggle off and on again, wait a couple of minutes, and check again.
+It should say connected.

 If it still doesn’t connect, restart your phone, type the code again and turn the toggle off and on again.
 It might take a couple of tries.
-Afterward, you will receive push notifications on Huawei phone.
+Afterwards, you will receive push notifications on your Huawei phone.

 ————-> You are done.
 Great job!